 IMPORTANT: We suggest that you keep all the papers you write for courses in the major, and make copies of the ones that you think are particularly significant (in case something happens to the originals).
 This way, when the time comes to gather the papers for the portfolio, you will be prepared.

 B. Exit Exam: During the semester in which you graduate, you will be required to take an oral exit exam.
 This exam will be a formal discussion with two or three faculty members regarding your literary and critical interests.
 You will be scored on your ability to articulate an analytical response to ten texts of your choosing.
 The rubric for the exam is linked HERE.

-C. Exit Interview: Immediately after your exit exam, you will meet with a faculty member of the English Department to discuss the portfolio, exam, and your course of study.
-The purpose of the interview is to discuss your academic career as an English major, and to determine whether there are steps the department might take to improve the major.
+C. Exit Interview: Immediately after your exit exam, Dr. Wallerstein will email you a questionnaire to fill out in which you will discuss your course of study, the portfolio, and the exit exam process.
+The purpose of the questionnaire is to gain information from you regarding your academic career as an English major, and to determine whether there are steps the department might take to improve the major.